mohab-sameh/Minimal-Webflow-to-Ghost-Portfolio/README.md

-# Minimal Porfolio Template for Ghost CMS 💻🌟
+# Minimal Porfolio Template for Ghost CMS :shipit:🌟

 This is an minimal Ghost-powered CMS Blog template developed on Webflow and converted to Ghost to break away from Webflow's pricey CMS, while benefiting from Ghost's insanely fast performance.

-### This web portfolio has been:
+### This web portfolio has been: 📋
 - Developed in Webflow (over Webflow native CMS)
 - Converted into a Ghost CMS-compatible template.
 - Hosted and configured as a theme for Ghost CMS.

-### To use this as a theme for Ghost CMS:
+### To use this as a theme for Ghost CMS: 📔
 - Install Ghost CLI.
 - Clone repo.
 - Compress repo content (must be a .zip archive).